 The first of our regional webinars, following the very successful national series in the summer of 2021.

-HEE-GEP is developing a substantial education programme to inform healthcare professionals about the impact of genomics on clinical practice.
+GEP continue to develop a comprehensive education programme to inform healthcare professionals about the impact of genomics on clinical practice.
+We have listed several pages below, but to find out more please visit: genomicseducation.hee.nhs.uk

 Genomics 101: From Genes to Genome